Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 “I feel safer in Mexico than I do in [insert name of US city].”

-This phrase is a pretty common response to “Is Mexico safe?” but once again, it doesn’t really provide much useful insight.
+This phrase is a fairly common response when someone asks, “Is Mexico safe?”
+But once again, it doesn’t really provide much useful insight.

 I confess: I hate this type of comment.
 Sure, a resort is a (relatively) controlled environment, and you’re liable to be mostly safe there.